SuryaNC123/SuryaNC123/README.md

 # Hey there 👋 I'm Surya Narayan Choudhury

 🎓 Computer Science Student
-💻 Developer with hands-on experience in JavaScript, APIs, and building practical applications 🚀 Passionate about creating real-world projects and continuously improving problem-solving skills
+💻 Developer skilled in building real-world applications using modern technologies 🚀 Driven by curiosity, problem-solving, and a constant focus on learning and improving as a software engineer

 ---